MrDaPoyo/ebook/tools.md

 ## 1.1.3 Collaboration and Remote Development

-You may also want to collaborate with your friends.
-That's why VScode enables seamless collaboration and remote development.
+You may also want to collaborate with your friends on the making of your website.
+For that purpose, VScode enables seamless collaboration and remote development.
 Here are some things to consider:

 1. **Live Share(extension)**: With Live Share, you can share your development environment with others, allowing them to edit and debug code in real time.
 2. **GitHub Codespaces(service)**: GitHub offers a service called Codespaces, which provides a cloud-based development environment with VSCode pre-installed.
 With Codespaces, you can access a Linux machine from anywhere in the world, making it convenient for remote development.